PixelPlusUI-Devices/official_devices/guides/mojito.md

 ![Installation Guide For PixelPlusUI on Redmi Note 10](https://i.imgur.com/pmZkslu.png "Installation")

-# Installation Guide For PixelPlusUI on Redmi Note 10 (Mojito/Sunny)
+# Installation guide for PixelPlusUI on Redmi Note 10 (Mojito/Sunny)

-### CLEAN FLASH (RECOMMENDED) :
+### CLEAN FLASH (RECOMMENDED):
-Boot Into PE Recovecy
+Boot into Pixel Experience recovecy
-1. First Format Data(Factory Reset)
+1. First, format data (Factory reset)
-2. Click On Apply Update And Choose Adb Sideload
+2. Click on "Apply update" and select "Install from ADB"
-3. Now Go To Pc,Open CMD In Platform Tools,Type Adb Sideload PPUI_Mojito.zip(File Name Will Be Different)
+3. On your computer, open comamnd prompt in your [android platform tools folder](https://developer.android.com/studio/releases/platform-tools), and run `adb sideload PPUI_Mojito.zip` (your zip file will be named differently)
-4. It Will Be Failed At 47%.It's Normal So Dont Worry.
+4. The sideload might fail at 47%.
+This is normal.
-5. Now Reboot Your Phone And Enjoy!
+5. Reboot your phone and enjoy!

-### DIRTY FLASH IF AN UPDATE
+### DIRTY FLASH FOR UPDATES:
-Boot Into PE Recovecy
+Boot into Pixel Experience recovecy
-1. Click On Apply Update And Choose Adb Sideload
+1. Click on "Apply update" and select "Install from ADB"
-2. Now Go To Pc,Open CMD In Platform Tools,Type Adb Sideload PPUI_Mojito.zip(File Name Will Be Different)
+2. On your computer, open comamnd prompt in your [android platform tools folder](https://developer.android.com/studio/releases/platform-tools), and run `adb sideload PPUI_Mojito.zip` (your zip file will be named differently)
-3. It Will Be Failed At 47%.It's Normal So Dont Worry.
+3. The sideload might fail at 47%.
+This is normal.
-4. Now Reboot Your Phone And Enjoy!
+4. Reboot your phone and enjoy!

 ## Note:
-• The Method Is Same For LOS Recovery
+• The method is the same for LineageOS recovery

 • Flash The Fastboot Rom Again Then Do The Steps If You Face Any Issues

-• It Also Works With TWRP Recovery But PE/LOS Is Recommended
+• This also works via TWRP but LineageOS/Pixel Experience recovery is recommended